 As the first tenet of Abolitionist ideology, we understand the importance of preaching the Kingdom of Heaven at hand, hoping to persuade men unto repentance and faith so that they may partake in the congregations of the Lord.

-To be evANGELical is to be God’s ‘messenger, envoy, one who is sent, an angel, a messenger from God’.
+To be evANGELical is to be God’s “messenger, envoy, one who is sent, an angel, a messenger from God”.
 The Great Commission, though mostly ignored and twisted by professing Christians today, is a perfect example of what it means to be evangelical.

-And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
+“And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
-Amen.
+Amen.”
 (Matthew 28:18-20)

 Any consistent approach to liberty will be one that honors God’s order of creation and pays homage to the truths with which he has blessed us.
 In discussing the civil bondage that man makes for himself and his neighbor can only be regarded through a lens of sin and repentance and how they relate to judgment and faith.
 The lofty discussions about human civil government, political action, taxation, non-aggression principles, and any other bulwark against liberty must be from a Biblical worldview and a Christian perspective.
-This is because human civil government is a sin issue and the road to liberty is a repentance issue, wrapped up in obedience to God.
+This is because human civil government is a sin issue and the road to liberty is a repentance issue, characterized by obedience to God.

-It has been on behalf of God’s nature and the desires for his creation that famous men in the Bible have liberated their neighbors from bondage or warned them against the dangers of rejecting God from their worldviews.
+It has exclusively been on behalf of God’s nature and desires for his creation that famous men in the Bible have liberated their neighbors from bondage or warned them against the dangers of rejecting God from their worldviews.
 Abraham rescued civil citizens from the yokes of Ur and Haran.
 Moses liberated the Israelites from the covenants they made with Egypt.
 Gideon refuses the voice of the people to have him rule over them.
 Samuel refuses to give the people a king, then warns them of the consequences for their sin.
 Nehemiah makes friends of the unrighteous mammon, then secures the freedom of the Israelites and moves them away from human rulers.
 John the Baptist condemned the political bondage of the Pharisees to Herod and Caesar while overseeing the conversion of many into a kingdom of freemen.
 Jesus Christ himself refused to subject that kingdom to the Pax Romana and established a nation for freefolk who keep his perfect law of liberty.

 Even though the subjects of bondage and liberty can be over-complicated and muddied from secular points of view by economists, political affiliates, and humanistic presuppositions, they ultimately and firmly rest on two theological propositions: